 - Install sump pumps and check regularly to ensure they are in good working order

 - Have a backflow valve installed in your home (the valve automatically closes if there is a backup from the main sewer line)

 - Ensure that your property has good drainage — a slope that moves away from your home is best

 - Have plugs ready for all drains and toilets

-A surprising number of homeowners are not aware that sewer back-up is not a standard part of a homeowner’s insurance policy.
-It’s vital that you verify whether or not you have coverage right away, before finding out you do not have it when your home is filled with sewer water.
-You should also find out whether or not you live in a high-risk area, making this coverage even more vital.
-If you don’t have this coverage on your policy, shop around for a policy that does include it and compare it to adding the coverage to your current policy.
-The cost of an optional coverage is low when it comes to your peace of mind.
+A surprising number of homeowners are not aware that sewer back-up is not a standard part of a home insurance policy.
+It’s vital that you secure the proper coverage for your home promptly, before your home is filled with sewer water.
+You should also find out whether you live in a high-risk area, which can help you decide if added coverage is necessary.